Selling electricity back to the grid

 What is vehicle-to-grid charging?

-When the technology arrives, it will be possible to feed the energy stored in your electric car’s battery back to the grid, otherwise known as the national electricity network.
+When the technology is eventually rolled out, it will be possible to feed the energy stored in your electric car’s battery back to the grid, otherwise known as the national electricity network.
 This will help supply homes with power during the hours when demand is highest – often the evening and the early hours of the morning.

 A nationwide V2G system will be made possible by new electric cars and the latest charging technology.
 At the moment, electric vehicles and their chargers operate in a one-way system where the charger draws power from the grid into the battery.